Soya Chunks Curry Recipe (Meal Maker Curry)

 - Next transfer the soya chunks.
 Saute them for 3 minutes stirring often, till the meal maker are coated well in the masala.

-- Pour 1¼ cup water and mix well.
-Bring it to a boil & simmer.
+- Pour hot water and mix well.
 If the curry is too thick add more water.
+Bring it to a boil on a high heat & simmer.

 - Cook on a low flame for about 5 to 8 minutes, till soya chunks are cooked well.
 The oil begins to float on top when the curry is done.
 Add coriander leaves and mix.
 Turn off the heat & let rest for at least an hour so the soya chunks soak up the flavors well.